joshghent/blog/content/blog/homelab-pt1/index.md

 ## But what problem am I trying to solve?
 Now, in this section I could discuss how Google is bad, the internet is controlled by a handful of monopoly's with little oversight run by people who, despite their relative innocence didn't scale with their own success and companies are profiting off our data - but I'm not going to.
 There are plenty of people who have wrote about this at length and have done a lot more research.

-The problem I was trying to solve was two fold
+The problem I was trying to solve was three fold
 1. My Google Drive monthly pricing was slowly creeping up and the data in there was impossible to sort and categorize due to their woefully slow web client and even more attrotious desktop client.
 2. I wanted a VPN service
+3. I wanted more control over my own data

 ## Ok, enough talk...